-By Guest Editor at Nuffield
+By guest contributor at Nuffield Farming

 There seem to be two clear camps of people I've come across in Lockdown, says Holly Beckett - those who are extremely stressed and distressed and feel a total lack of control over the situation and the other group - like me - is loving lockdown!
 There is a sense of calm and a more relaxed pace of life and ultimately, real change comes from crisis and the opportunities we have to really change the reality of British agriculture have not been so open for decades - what an exciting time!